FEniCS/dolfinx/demo/pde/neumann-poisson/python/documentation.rst

     from dolfin import *

 We proceed by defining a mesh of the domain.
-As the unit square is a very standard domain, we can use a built-in mesh provided by the class :py:class:`UnitSquareMesh <dolfin.cpp.UnitSquareMesh>`.
+We use a built-in mesh provided by the class :py:class:`UnitSquareMesh
-In order to create a mesh consisting of :math:`64 \times 64` squares with each square divided into two triangles, we do as follows:
+<dolfin.cpp.UnitSquareMesh>`.
+In order to create a mesh consisting of
+:math:`64 \times 64` squares with each square divided into two triangles, we do as follows:

 .. code-block:: python

 	# Create mesh
 	mesh = UnitSquareMesh(64, 64)

 Next, we need to define the function spaces.
 We define the two function spaces :math:`V` and :math:`R` separately, before combining these into a mixed function space :math:`W`:

 .. code-block:: python